 The Sysinternals web site was created in 1996 by Mark Russinovich to host his advanced system utilities and technical information.
-Whether you’re an IT Pro or a developer, you’ll find Sysinternals utilities to help you manage, troubleshoot and diagnose your Windows systems and applications.
+Whether you’re an IT Pro or a developer, you’ll find Sysinternals utilities to help you manage, troubleshoot and diagnose your Windows and Linux systems and applications.

 - Read the official guide to the Sysinternals tools, Troubleshooting with the Windows Sysinternals Tools

 - Read the Sysinternals Blog for a detailed change feed of tool updates

 - Watch Mark's Sysinternals Update videos on YouTube

 - Watch Mark’s top-rated Case-of-the-Unexplained troubleshooting presentations and other webcasts